onedata/onedata-documentation/docs/user-guide/archives.md

 ## Nested archives

-Nesting datasets allow composing structures of desired granularity.
-An [embedded dataset][dataset hierarchy] can be a logical whole that's useful individually, and at the same time be a part of a bigger data collection, vital for its completeness.
+[Nesting datasets][dataset hierarchy] allow composing structures of desired granularity.
+An embedded dataset can be a logical whole that's useful individually, and at the same time be a part of a bigger data collection, vital for its completeness.

+A default, **monolithic archive** is a snapshot of the whole dataset regardless it has children datasets or not.
+The filesystem of the archive simply contains copied dataset filesystem tree.

-Those nested structures are also important when archives are created; on the ancestor dataset level, users may choose to create a **monolithic** archive or **create nested archives** in the process.
+As the dataset nested structures are also important when archives are created, on the ancestor dataset level, users may choose to **create nested archives** in the process.
 This way, a set of linked archives will be created.

 ![screen-archive-nested][]